awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 ## Set Up Your Development Environment<a name="infineon_trust_x_setup_env"></a>

-Amazon FreeRTOS uses Infineon's DAVE development environment to program the XMC4800\.
+FreeRTOS uses Infineon's DAVE development environment to program the XMC4800\.
 Before you begin, download and install DAVE and some J\-Link drivers to communicate with the on\-board debugger\.

 ### Install DAVE<a name="infineon_trust_x_install_dave"></a>